My caregiving has ended.

 3. Treasure the memories you have of your caree.

-Continue to remember your caree regularly through rituals, such as enjoying an ice cream cone in her honor on her birthday, or by planting trees in his honor.
+Continue to remember your caree regularly through rituals, such as enjoying an ice cream cone in her honor on her birthday or by planting trees in his honor.
 Reading and reviewing your diary will be a great way to remember.

-Of course, your best memorial to your caree’s memory is a life you build for yourself filled with healthy relationships, productive careers and joy and laughter.
+Your best memorial to your caree’s memory is a life you build for yourself filled with healthy relationships, productive careers and joy and laughter.

 4. An apple a day…